wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 ### Pi-Hole K8s Cluster

-I am building a Kubernetes high-availablity cluster using Pi-Hole as a DNS server, so that there will always be Pi-Hole blocking all advertising, hazardous and tracking traffic on the network.
+I am building a Kubernetes high-availability cluster using Pi-Hole as a DNS server, so that there will always be Pi-Hole blocking all advertising, hazardous and tracking traffic on the network.

 ### Wireless Network Security

-I use a seperate GUEST wifi network which doesn't have access to any other parts of the network, ditto a IOT wifi network to isolate the IOT devices from any mischeif.
+I use a separate GUEST wifi network which doesn't have access to any other parts of the network, ditto a IOT wifi network to isolate the IOT devices from any mischief.

+### CCTV and Security Cameras

+I am building an open-source CCTV system using cheap old Axis cameras that are out of their supported life.
+Currently I have tried using Shinobi CCTV but I'm not happy with it, and am looking to move to a different system such as ZoneMinder.